Knowledge base

 Author: Nikita Razdorsky

-This is an immediate somatic check of an action’s safety and appropriateness in the “here and now.”
-The signal is brief, subtle, and precise: you either feel natural relief and an urge to move forward, or a barely noticeable contraction and a desire to pull back.
-This Authority neither predicts the future nor explains the reasons—it only indicates whether the option is right for you at this moment.
-Ten minutes later the context may shift, and the correct answer will shift with it, so it’s essential to keep checking as you go.
+This is an instant bodily check of safety and appropriateness for action “here and now.”
+The signal is brief, subtle, and specific: you either feel a natural relief and desire to take a step, or a barely noticeable contraction and impulse to pull away.
+This Authority does not predict the future or explain reasons—it only shows whether this option suits you in the current moment or not.
+Ten minutes later, the context may change, and the correct answer may change with it, so it is important to check yourself as you move.

-Reduce the choice to a simple yes/no statement and say it aloud: “do it / don’t do it now,” “go / don’t go today.”
-Pause for a second, drop the background noise, and listen to your breath and body.
-Learn your own markers: a feeling of lightness and clear focus, a quiet “yes” without excitement—or a micro-spasm, the urge to postpone, a wave of anxiety, or inner restlessness.
+Reduce the choice to a simple binary wording and say it out loud: “do it/don’t do it now,” “go/don’t go today.”
+Stop for a second, quiet the extra noise, and listen to your breath and body.
+Learn your own markers: lightness and a sense of clear composure, a quiet “yes” without excitement—or a micro-spasm, the desire to postpone, a surge of anxiety, or inner agitation.

-💬 A helpful “approach–retreat” technique: mentally say “yes” and observe your body’s response, then mentally say “no” and check the sensations again.
-Proceed in micro-steps: “start negotiations,” then “settle the details,” then “sign.”
-Reconfirm each step instead of issuing a blanket verdict upfront.
+💬 The “approach—step back” technique can help: mentally agree and notice the body’s reaction, then mentally refuse and check the sensations again.
+Move in micro-steps: “start negotiations,” then “agree on the details,” then “sign.”
+Confirm each step again instead of issuing one global final verdict right away.

-The hallmarks of a genuine signal are simple: bodily calm instead of an adrenaline surge, no need to talk yourself into it, and a steady feeling that persists after a small test step.
-If the answer is “no” or it’s fuzzy, that means “not now.”
-Refine the question, scale the step down, or come back to the check later—but don’t hide the absence of a signal behind rationalization.
+Signs of a genuine signal are simple: bodily calm instead of adrenaline, no need to convince yourself, and an even feeling that remains after a small trial step.
+If the answer is “no” or is blurry, it means “not now.”
+Clarify the question, change the scale of the step, or return to the check later—but do not replace the absence of a signal with rationalization.

-Common distortions.
-Confusing splenic clarity with fear or intense emotions; waiting for the signal to repeat and missing the moment; making long-term promises on the basis of a single “yes”; demanding explanations and logical guarantees after the body has already said “no.” The remedy is simple discipline: a brief pause to listen to the body, right-now wording, minimal commitments, and a fresh check after any change in context.
+❌Typical distortions.
+Confusing splenic clarity with fear or intense emotions; waiting for the signal to repeat and losing the moment; making long-term promises from a one-time “yes”; demanding explanations and logical guarantees from yourself when the body has already said “no.” The discipline is simple: a short pause to listen to the body, wording focused on “now,” minimal commitments, and another check after any change in context.

 Ego Manifested Authority